kyverno/KDP/proposals/extend_pod_security_admission.md

 ## Next Steps

-The first implementation will enable the new type of rule to be working together with PSA.
+The first implementation will enable the new type of rule to be working together with PSa.
 The following requirements also need to be considered while developing.

 - Add "warn" mode
-- Support "auto-gen"
+- Support Kyverno "auto-gen"
 - Metrics support
 - CLI support
-- Instructions of how to set up the two to work together
+- Documentation